kaisubr/Paladins-Neural-Network__inferencer/README.md

 The Paladins Neural Network detects enemy models and may be used to intelligently aim the player at a target.
 * The network can detect obfuscated enemies, such as revealed enemies behind walls
-* The model is able to differentiate enemies and allies
+* In some cases, the model was able to predict almost completely obstructed bodies
 * The model is able detect partial bodies (such as a torso but no legs)
+* The model is able to differentiate enemies and allies in complicated environments

 ## How effective is it?
 After several iterations, v4.4 performs as follows: